maxklema/mie-opensource-action/README.md

   - Meteor is a large package, so deploying it may take more time than other applications.
 - When running a service, ensure it is listening on `0.0.0.0` (your IP) instead of only locally at `127.0.0.1`.
 - The Github action will fail with an exit code and message if a property is not set up correctly.
+- If you are using vite.js as a frontend service, you need to add the domain name of your container in the allowHosts array in your vite.config.js file.
+- When specifying the path to the component, ensure it is **relative to the project root directory**.
+For example, if your project root is `/home/user/my-project`, and your component is located at `/home/user/my-project/frontend`, you should specify the path as `./frontend`, `frontend/`, or `frontend`.

 ## Output